M4n0zz/BlipBlopMenu2/README.md

 - [TimoVM's gen 1 ACE setups](https://glitchcity.wiki/wiki/Guides:TimoVM%27s_gen_1_ACE_setups): Follow this tutorial up to the point where you have a functional TimOS environment.
 - [Assembly Files](https://github.com/M4n0zz/BlipBlopMenu2/tree/main/Assembly%20files): Follow the included instructions to install hex codes using Nickname Writer in the correct order (first file 1, then file 2).

+All scripts target to a smooth user's experience, so it come with the original game's limitations.
-In case you want to go beyond the limits and get glitch items, pokemon, moves or trainers, you can input the 23 byte code provided inside the corresponding "2.BlipBlopMenuExtras.asm" file.
+In case you want to go beyond these limits and get glitch items, pokemon, moves or trainers, you can input the 23 byte code provided inside the corresponding "2.BlipBlopMenuExtras.asm" file.